Shell Setup

 def --env vibe [...args] { ^vibe ...$args | lines | each { |line| nu -c $line }}Add to your $PROFILE:

-function vibe { Invoke-Expression (& vibe.exe $args) }Why is this needed?
+function vibe { Invoke-Expression (& vibe.exe $args) }Using mise (automatic setup)

 Section titled “Why is this needed?”When vibe creates a worktree, it needs to change your current working directory to the new worktree.
 However, a subprocess cannot change the parent process’s directory directly.